-Your Hosts: Howard, Mary, and Dan, with guest host Susan Chang
+Your Hosts: Howard and Dan, with special guest Lawrence Schoen

-Credits: this episode was recorded live at LTUE 2017 by Dan Dan the Audioman Thompson, and mastered by Alex Jackson
+Credits: This episode was recorded by Bert Grimm, and mastered by Alex Jackson

 Your Hosts: Brandon, Mary, Dan, and Howard, with Jamahl Crouch